nickconnelly10/muscadine.box/README.md

 **This is the official homepage and marketing site for Muscadine.**

-A clean, modern landing page showcasing Muscadine's mission of health and financial self-sovereignty.
+A clean, modern landing page showcasing Muscadine's mission of health resources and financial self-sovereignty.
 This site serves as the central hub connecting to our specialized services.

 ---